jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 I didn’t fully appreciate leaky abstractions until writing this blog entry.
 I had only considered leaking abstracts in the context that implementation details could be leaked in a contract.

 We don’t want to leak implementation details in a contract, but most contracts will contain context, and both the consumer and supplier of the contract depend upon and have knowledge of that context.
-If that context changes, and it may need to for business reasons, then the consumer and supplier may both need to change as well.
+If that context changes, and it may need to change for business reasons, then the consumer and supplier may both need to change as well.

 As an example, a contract may include the definition of Person, with a name, address, landline phone number, email address, etc. Later, possibly much later, there’s a business need to update a Person to include a cellphone number or an additional email address.